Search by

 Rent for student accommodation Stirling typically includes essential utilities such as water, electricity, and Wi-Fi.
 Be sure to confirm if additional costs like heating or internet are included in your rent for student flats to rent Stirling.

 Amber offers great off-campus student accommodation in Stirling to students who wish to live in the city near campus.
 With students from over 120 nationalities, Stirling offers a welcoming international community and a high student satisfaction rate of over 85%.
 Popular providers include CRM, which offers modern amenities like high-speed Wi-Fi, study areas, and communal spaces for socialising and relaxation.
 Top properties include Riverside Quay and Centro House.
+Centro House is described as a wonderful home away from home by students.
+Riverside Quay is located 1.7 miles from the university, requiring a 25-minute commute via public transport.

 The city’s commitment to student well-being extends beyond safety, offering a high standard of living and a welcoming environment for residents.
-With a 92% employment rate and an unemployment rate of just 3.2%, Stirling provides excellent opportunities for part-time work and internships, making it ideal for students living in private student accommodation Stirling.
+With a 92% employment rate and an unemployment rate of just 3.2%, Stirling provides excellent opportunities for part-time work and internships, making it ideal for students living in student accommodation in Scotland.
 Surrounded by parks, hiking trails, and landmarks such as Stirling Castle, students here enjoy a balanced lifestyle that blends study, recreation, and history.
 Whether you’re staying in affordable student accommodation in Stirling Scotland, the city’s connectivity, community spirit, and scenic beauty make it an exceptional place to study and live.

 Finding the right student accommodation in Stirling is essential for a comfortable and affordable living experience.
 Many students choose off-campus student accommodation in Stirling to enjoy more space, privacy, and flexibility compared to traditional dorms.
 Amber simplifies the search for Stirling student accommodation by offering a range of verified listings that are close to educational institutions, safe, and tailored to student needs.
-Whether you’re looking for a private studio or a shared flat, amber’s platform helps you find the best Stirling student accommodation options that fit your budget, with flexible lease terms to match your academic schedule.
+Whether you’re looking for a private studio or a shared flat, amber helps you find the best Stirling student accommodation options that fit your budget, with flexible lease terms to match your academic schedule.
 Some of the most popular and affordable student accommodation Stirling options include:

 Stirling is a dynamic city offering a range of neighbourhoods that suit different student lifestyles, from lively city living to calm, residential areas.
 Here are some of the best areas to live in:

 2. Bridge of Allan: Just a short walk or bus ride from the university, Bridge of Allan is known for its scenic views of the Ochil Hills and peaceful environment.
 Students can find a mix of student accommodation in Stirling here, along with cosy cafés like The Allan Water Café and small local boutiques.
+The average rent in this area is £550 to £750 per month.

 4. Cowane Street: Cowane Street is a residential area close to the city centre, offering a blend of tranquillity and accessibility.
 It’s well-connected by public transport and surrounded by local cafés and cultural landmarks, making it a practical yet peaceful choice.
+The average rent in this area is £500 to £700 per month.

 5. St. Ninians: Known for its budget-friendly accommodation and welcoming community, St. Ninians is a popular choice among students.
 It offers easy access to campus via bus routes and green spaces like Forthside Park, ideal for studying outdoors or relaxing after class.
+The average price for student accommodation in this area is £400 to £600 per month.

 1. Non-Ensuite Rooms